sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### Bindings to component exports are not allowed

-In runes mode, bindings to component exports are not allowed.
-For example, having `export const foo = ...` in component `A` and then doing `<A bind:foo />` is a runtime error.
-Use `bind:this` instead, e.g. `<A bind:this={a} />` and then do `a.foo`.
-This change was done to make things easier to reason about - it's now clear without looking into the component to know that all bindings except `bind:this` are always for component properties.
+Exports from runes mode components cannot be bound to directly.
+For example, having `export const foo = ...` in component `A` and then doing `<A bind:foo />` causes an error.
+Use `bind:this` instead — `<A bind:this={a} />` — and access the export as `a.foo`.
+This change makes things easier to reason about, as it enforces a clear separation between props and exports.

 ### Bindings need to be explicitly defined using `$bindable()`